 C4.6.1.
-Be a US citizen.
+US citizenship.

 C4.6.2.
-Be at least 25 years' of age.
+At least 25 years' of age.

 C4.6.3.
-Hold an earned baccalaureate degree from an accredited four-year college.
+Earned baccalaureate degree from a regionally accredited four-year college or university.

 C4.6.4.
-Have at least two years' experience as an investigator with a U.S. Federal Government agency, DoD agency, or local or state law enforcement agency.
+At least two years' experience as an investigator with a U.S. Federal Government agency, Department of Defense agency, or local or state law enforcement agency.

 C4.6.5.
-Be of high moral character and sound emotional temperament based on a background investigation.
+High moral character and sound emotional temperament based on a background investigation.

 C4.6.6.
-Be judged suitable for the position after taking a PDD examination to ensure that the candidate fully realizes the impact of such an examination on persons.
-This examination shall be given before the beginning of the course of instruction.
+Judged suitable for the position after taking a PDD examination to ensure that the candidate fully realizes the impact of such an examination.
+This examination shall be given before the beginning of the PDD Program.